Today, I want to touch on the only thing in fantasy more divisive than elves.

 Don’t do this.
 Please.

 The prologue sets up the baseline for the world so that we can see how much the characters have changed the world throughout the story.
-(This is also why a lot of first-effort and genre-pulp epic fantasy falls flat; the MC’s “win” but don’t actually change anything.
+(This is also why a lot of first-effort and hastily written epic fantasy falls flat; the MC’s “win” but don’t actually change anything.
 But that will be another blog post.)

 Anyway, the prologue is not backstory.
 It’s a scene introducing your world.
 There’s a huge difference.
 It can be done through a scene, or a conversation, or a short story, sure; but however you do your prologue, you have to set up the world with it.
 If you skip the prologue — a totally viable option — you will have a shit-ton of worldbuilding breadcrumbs and Easter Eggs to drop in.
 Which is cool, too.
 It’s just a lot more work.